 If you or someone you know has decorative contact lenses and feel redness, tingling, pain, or eye pain that does not go away, seek medical attention.
 You may have an eye infection.
 Bacterial infections can come on quickly and cause corneal ulcers or even blindness if you do not catch them and treat them rapidly.
 In as little as 24 hours, you could lose your vision.

 Contacts aren’t cosmetics, they are prescription medical devices by law.
 Businesses selling Halloween lenses without a prescription are flouting the law to sell to you.
-If you have questions or want to schedule an appointment to discuss your contact lens options, contact our offices in Santa Rosa or Petaluma.
+If you have questions or want to schedule an appointment to discuss your contact lens options, contact our offices in Santa Rosa.
 We would be happy to schedule an appointment for you or answer any questions you have.

 - AOA Campaign to Curb Illegal Contact Lens Purchases